gocd/docs.go.cd/extension_points/package_repository_extension.md

 #### Repository Definition

-A package material plugin lets pipeline group admins provide details of the corresponding repository type to Go. e.g. here is how we define a yum repository using the bundled [yum-repo-poller plugin](yum_repository_poller.md).
+A package material plugin lets pipeline group admins provide details of the corresponding repository type to GoCD. e.g. here is how we define a yum repository using the bundled [yum-repo-poller plugin](yum_repository_poller.md).

 ##### Note: